LionelDraghi/bbt/README.md

 **If a newbie is able to use btt in a quarter of an hour, and an experienced user is able to write and run a test in less than 3 minutes, with no need to rewrite or post-process the generated documentation, I'll consider it as a great success.**

+bbt is by nature limited : it is dedicated to command line, taking some input and producing some output.
+It is not meant for UI testing or Web interaction, Complex file system stuffs, White box testing (obviously), checking internal states, or extensive API testing.

+It probably won't be the only test tool of your project, **and do not aim at that!** .

 ## Status of the project

 As of version 0.0.4, bbt is in an early stage, meaning that his behavior is subject to changes.